-Old-school advice from Mad Men: Improve response rates by using the USP in Advertising.
+Old-school advice from Mad Men: Improve response by using the USP in Advertising.

 Life in an advertising agency makes for great TV drama.
+(If you haven’t binged on MadMen, you should.)
 And sometimes the powerful men of those fictitious agencies can even teach us a thing or two.
 Like using a USP in advertising.

-The Donald Draper character in Mad Men is based on a real-life ad man of the 50’s — Rosser Reeves.
+Donald Draper, the main character in Mad Men, is based on a real-life ad man of the 50’s — Rosser Reeves.
 As chairman of the Ted Bates Agency, Reeves produced some of the most memorable slogans of all time, like “M&M’s… Melts in your mouth, not in your hands.”

 Creatively, Reeves’ TV ads were formulaic and boring.
 He had blatant contempt for public intelligence and many of his commercials were banal and insulting by today’s standards.
 But by God, they worked.